KaiChunHsu/Capstone-project/README.md

 My goal for this app is providing the users who is busy on their academic/work.
 This opportunity is going to help them reduce their time to put the data on the sheet and auto generate the daily goal.

 Although I placed all the files separately in this dashboard, I also created the healthylife_app package, which includes the default file for food recommendations, making it easier to download all the files to save time.

+When run the code: just download the package and pop up the terminal and type the "streamlit run app.py".